yvovonBerg/TycoonUE4Docs/docs/quickstart.md

 ⚠️ Only one material index is supported for track pieces.

-⚠️ Material instances in Unreal Engine are not supported currently, but might work on spline meshesh.
+⚠️ Material instances in Unreal Engine are not supported currently, but might work on spline meshes.

 ⚠️ Saving spline presets is not supported yet, however you can still add existing presets to spline based tracks.

 ⚠️ Having issues converting your track to spline mode? -> You can use the 'Slicing' feature if your mesh is deforming incorrectly.

-⚠️ Packaged tracks (Converted tracks for shipping) might take a while to save.